 - Sea salt: A pinch of sea salt included in the batter can help bring out the flavor.

-- Sugar topping: Sprinkle a small amount of cane sugar on the top of each muffin before baking.
+- Sugar topping: Sprinkle a small amount of cane sugar, brown sugar or coconut sugar on top of each chocolate chip muffin before baking.

-- Orange zest: A small amount will give these muffins a nice zing!
+- Orange zest: A small amount of orange zest will give these muffins a nice zing.

 FAQs

-Yes, bake for 10-12 minutes total – high heat for 3-4 minutes, and then reduce heat for remaining time until toothpick inserted comes out clean.
+Yes, bake mini chocolate chip muffins for 10-12 minutes total.
+First on high heat for 3-4 minutes, and then reduce heat for remaining time until toothpick inserted comes out clean.

 - Healthy chocolate muffins